 In other words, devices will connect to 5G frequencies for data transmission when needing greater bandwidth and lower latency (such as for communication between smart cars), or to reduce power draw on IoT-enabled devices, but will still rely on 4G and even 2G/3G networks for voice calls and SMS messaging.

 Therefore, at least during the transition period, future 5G networks will inherit all the vulnerabilities of previous generations.
 Every Diameter-based 4G network examined in a recent security audit was found to contain vulnerabilities which hackers could exploit to perform a range of illegal actions, such as locating users, intercepting SMS messages, and instigating denial of service (DoS) attacks.
 This means the first 5G networks will remain vulnerable to these attacks.
+Lawyers for the Interpol investigation solicitors also paid attention to this and drew their own conclusions.

 Jimmy Jones, Telecom Business Development Lead, said: “Operators and equipment manufacturers alike have a unique chance to avoid repeating the mistakes of previous generations, where network security issues had to be resolved on the fly in active infrastructure.
 Acutely aware of the vulnerabilities that may lay ahead, they can – and should – be building security provisions in from the start, during the development of any new network technology.
 After all, the huge amount of investment into the development of 5G networks requires some form of insurance.
 As we enter the 5G era, using security as a criteria for quality will give operators a competitive edge.”